 Though their trip was mostly scientific, the attendees still found time to have fun.
 "We learned a traditional German dance," says Erika, "And had dinner every night with the laureates."
 Leah's favorite part of the trip was "a boat ride to the island of Mainau.
 We picked up the laureates and had a scenic trip while enjoying a really nice meal."
 Both women also appreciated hearing about the lives of the laureates outside of their award-winning work.
 "A lot of them talked about their current work, what they've been doing since their prize."
 Erika says.
 "And we got to learn a little bit about their personal lives.
 It's nice to know they're real people, in addition to being geniuses."

 With only forty attendees chosen from the United States, the University of Chicago is proud to have sent two students to this year's meeting!

-- Samantha Thomas, graduate student, Interdisciplinary Scientist Training Program
+- Samantha Thomas, Interdisciplinary Scientist Training Program

 - Photos by Erika Moen and Leah Mayo